zran-nz/help/main/FAQ.md

 Check video here https://drive.google.com/file/d/1IDMhYhKFhnigQDEfYUz28uxTOHvFHTU7/view?usp=sharing

 # Setting your account
-## What is the difference between my personal profile and school account profile?
-The settings under your personal profile

 ## Why I can not add class?
 If you are under your personal account, make sure you have subscribed the advanced or premium plan before adding personal classes.
 The basic plan does not allow you to add more personal class.
 If you are under your school account, only school admin is allowed to add and edit classes.
 Teachers will automatically see the classes that they are assigned to by the admin.